NHAS/gohunt/README.md

 * **Page Grabbing**: Upon your XSS payload firing you can specify a list of relative paths for the payload to automatically retrieve and store.
 This is useful in finding other vulnerabilities such as bad `crossdomain.xml` policies on internal systems which normally couldn't be accessed.
 * **Secondary Payload Loading**: Got a secondary payload that you want to load after GoHunt has done it's thing?
 GoHunt offers you the option to specify a secondary JavaScript payload to run after it's completed it's collection.
 * **Confidential Mode**: Dont want to send any details with your notifications?
 To be safe, this option only means you get notification and no details to your **slack**, **discord**, or email inbox

+## Advanced

+### Using alternative reverse proxies

+GoHunt requires the `X-Forwarded-Proto` and `X-Forwarded-For` headers if running behind a reverse proxy.
+Caddy, by default sends these headers.
+To parse `X-Forwarded-For` GoHunt also needs to be configured with how many proxies are in-front of your instance, so please set `number_proxies` in the yaml config, or the `NumberProxies` environment variable